...or the last hummus with canned chickpeas recipe you'll ever need.

 How to Make Homemade Hummus with Canned Chickpeas

-With that technique of adding ice water, plus testing and tasting over the years, I have my favorite recipe for Hummus with Canned Chickpeas.
-I cut down on both the tahini and the lemon juice, and omit the olive oil from the hummus itself.
-You do need a beautiful fruity, fragrant olive oil to swirl as a garnish at the end though!
+With that technique of adding ice water, plus testing and tasting over the years, I have my favorite recipe for Homemade Hummus with canned chickpeas.

 If you're more of a visual person, watch a short video of the making of the hummus here.